Price remains a major obstacle to a widespread usage of PLA.

 The production process for PLA is expensive because of the intermediary steps.
-“First, lactic acid is fed into a reactor and converted into a type of pre-plastic under high temperature and in a vacuum”, Professor Bert Sels from the Centre for Surface Chemistry and Catalysis explains.
-“This is an expensive process.
+“First, lactic acid is fed into a reactor and converted into a type of pre-plastic under high temperature and in a vacuum.
+This is an expensive process.
 The pre-plastic – a low-quality plastic – is then broken down into building blocks for PLA.
 In other words, you are first producing an inferior plastic before you end up with a high-quality plastic.
-And even though PLA is considered a green plastic, the various intermediary steps in the production process still require metals and produce waste.”
+And even though PLA is considered a green plastic, the various intermediary steps in the production process still require metals and produce waste.”Professor Bert Sels from the Centre for Surface Chemistry and Catalysis

-“We have applied a petrochemical concept to biomass”, says postdoctoral researcher Michiel Dusselier.
-“We speed up and guide the chemical process in the reactor with a zeolite as a catalyst.
+“We have applied a petrochemical concept to biomass.
+We speed up and guide the chemical process in the reactor with a zeolite as a catalyst.
 Zeolites are porous minerals.
 By selecting a specific type on the basis of its pore shape, we were able to convert lactic acid directly into the building blocks for PLA without making the larger by-products that do not fit into the zeolite pores.
 Our new method has several advantages compared to the traditional technique: we produce more PLA with less waste and without using metals.
-The production process is cheaper, because we can skip a step”.
+The production process is cheaper, because we can skip a step”.Postdoctoral researcher Michiel Dusselier.

 “KU Leuven’s patent rights on our discovery were recently sold to a chemical company that intends to apply the production process on an industrial scale.
 Of course, PLA will never fully replace petroleum-based plastics.
 For one thing, some objects, such as drain pipes, are not meant to be biodegradable.
 And it is not our intention to promote disposable plastic.
 But products made of PLA can now become cheaper and greener.
-Our method is a great example of how chemical industry and biotechnology can join forces”.
+Our method is a great example of how chemical industry and biotechnology can join forces”.Professor Bert Sels from the Centre for Surface Chemistry and Catalysis

 (*) Note: The full text of the study “Shape-selective zeolite catalysis for bioplastics production” by Michiel Dusselier, Pieter Van Wouwe, Annelies Dewaele, Pierre Jacobs, and Bert Sels was published in Science (DOI: 10.1126/science.aaa7169).
 Copies can also be obtained from the authors.